redis/redis-doc/commands/zrangebyscore.md

 ## Pattern: weighted random selection of an element

-Normally `ZRANGEBYSCORE` is simply used in order to get range of items where the score is the indexed integer key, however it is possible to do less obvious things with the command.
+Normally `ZRANGEBYSCORE` is used in order to get range of items where the score is the indexed integer key, however it is possible to do less obvious things with the command.